Sync Pipeline

 Pipeline Stages

-1. Header Collection (ChainSync)
+1. Header Collection (ChainSync, per hot peer)

 The ChainSync protocol involves: